angsuman/WordleSolver/README.md

 [Wordle](https://www.powerlanguage.co.uk/wordle/) is an interesting puzzle so I looked deeper into it and here's what I found:
 - Wordle works with two lists.
 It will only select puzzle from list 1 but will accept words from list 2 as valid words.
 - List 1 contains only 2315 words from which all puzzle will be chosen
-- The puzzle changes based on date so running it from your local file system will also give the same puzzle (haven't looked into the hashing algo used)
+- The puzzle changes based on date so running it even from your local file system will also give the same puzzle
 - You can use certain starting words to maximize your chance of success.
 Use any one of these: opera, adore, arose

 The suggested first words were determined by analyzing the list.
 They contain maximum of the most used letters.